devalot/git/content/rebasing/from-ancestor.md

   #.
 Use `git checkout` to move `HEAD` to the branch you want to
      rebase.
 Typically this will be a topic branch.

   #.
-The staging area and working directory should be clean.
-Commit
+The index and working directory should be clean.
+Commit or stash
-     or stash changes as necessary.
+     changes as necessary.

   #.
 Run `git rebase` listing the ancestor branch you want to rebase
      onto.